 If their environment suggests that violence, oppression, lack of compassion and disregard for rules and laws is ok then they will likely express those behaviors in their lives, at no real fault of their own (depending on the age).

-Today social media is one of (if not the biggest) source of influence on children who were born in the late 1990’s until about mid 2000’s (Also know as Gen Z) and coincidentally this generation is seeing an enormous spike in self-harm, depression, anxiety and even suicide.
+Today social media is one of (if not the biggest) source of influence on children who were born in the late 1990s until about mid 2000s (Also known as Gen Z) and coincidentally this generation is seeing an enormous spike in self-harm, depression, anxiety, and even suicide.

 Take a second and reflect on what the spike on that graph looks like.
 Its startling, it hurts to think about that especially if you’re a parent reading this.